 NOTE - use ${request.contextPath} for all components!

 For everything else, it's OK to serve from the network, so add the following to the bottom of your appcache manifest: NETWORK: *

-Lastly, go into your Angular module and add $rootScope.isOnline = online; to the run function; see web-app/js/topic.js.
-This will give the ability for the templates to hide themselves while online by using ng-hide=”isOnline” when attributed.
+AngularJS Online/Offline content toggling

+To complete the offline/online functionality, you should use the ng-show and ng-hide attributes with Angular templates and the "online" variable (use $rootScope.isOnline = online; within the run function) to toggle content based on app status.
+Be sure to inject the variable $rootScope into each controller you wish to reference "isOnline".

 Layouts

 There are two layouts: first.gsp and main.gsp.
 The layouts are nearly identical.
 The only difference is that first.gsp has the manifest attribute in the html tag, as outlined below